-Refer to the Installation and Setup article to download and extract the new release tarball, then load Docker images.
+Refer to the "Unpack and install DCT" section in the Installation and setup80 page for instructions on how to download and extract the new release tarball, then load Docker images.

 Navigate to the extracted directory which contains the docker-compose.yaml file.
 By default, Docker Compose uses the extracted folder name as project-name.